 5. Marcotting type of propagation

 Marcotting is a practical vegetative propagation method.
 In this practice, the bark of a branch is peeled off with a knife, up to a considerable length.
 This should not be more than 5 cm long.
-Soil rich in organic manure is tied to the peeled portion by means of coconut husks or any suitable device.
+Soil rich in organic manure is tied to the peeled portion by means of coconut husks or any suitable device the propagation of crops.

 , tubers as in yam, under-ground stem (corms) in cocoyam, bulbs in onion.